rramsey1115/Unison/README.md

 UNISON
 ================
+UNISON empowers musicians to optimize practice sessions with features like session repetition, goal-setting, and personalized timelines.
+Unison also includes robust tools for teachers, streamlining student management, assignment creation, and progress tracking.
+The collaborative platform fosters communication between musicians and teachers, creating a supportive community within music education.

 This full-stack application was built as my Full-Stack Capstone project for Nashville Software School's Web Development Program.

 Built with React on the front-end, .NET framework on the back-end, and PostgreSQL for data management, UNISON represents a comprehensive project where I planned and implemented every aspect.
 This includes the wireframe, Entity Relationship Diagram (ERD), Project Board, User Stories, and GitHub branch management for each feature.